lsrdg/iscrap/README.md

 ### Heads up!

-`lsrdg/archlinux-scrapUP` is damn small script, wrote by an un-developer and it has such a tiny functionality that it shouldn't deserve your attention.
+`lsrdg/archlinux-scrapUP` is just a damn small script, written by an un-developer and it has such a tiny functionality that it shouldn't even deserve your attention.
 It was written for personal use _only_.

-If you are *serious* about checking everything before the system upgrade, you probably want to check these links out:
+If you are **serious** about checking everything before to upgrade system, you probably want to check these links out:

 - [Pacmatic](http://kmkeen.com/pacmatic/) > Get emails about pending system